OpenVidu/openvidu-meet-tutorials/meet-recordings/README.md

-# OpenVidu Meet Node.js Recordings Example
+# OpenVidu Meet Recordings

-This is a simple example of how to integrate OpenVidu Meet into a Node.js application and self-manage recordings.
+This is a more advanced example of how to integrate OpenVidu Meet into a Node.js application and self-manage recordings.
 It is built using Node.js and Express for the backend and plain HTML/CSS/JavaScript for the frontend.

 ## Prerequisites